sudowned/mod_doge/README.md

 Requirements
 ============

-mod_doge requires Apache 2.4 and a reasonable filesystem in which slashes slant the right way.
+mod_doge requires libdoge, Apache 2.4, and a reasonable filesystem in which slashes slant the right way.
 This is for perfectly legitimate, non-kludgy reasons.
 Wow.
 Also, I don't know if it'll work properly in Centos because they put things in the wrong place there.